LuckyJimJD/CivilProcedure/_notes/GrableExplanation.md

 *Grable*

 - Grable brought a state-law “quiet title” claim against Darue, which purchased property that the IRS had seized from Grable in satisfaction of a tax delinquency.
-- Under state law, Grable was required to specify “the facts establishing the superiority of [its] claim” to the property
+- Under state law, Grable was required to specify “the facts establishing the superiority of [its] claim” to the property.
+- Under the federal statute governing the sale of property to satisfy tax delinquencies, the IRS was supposed to give Grable written notice of the seizure.
+The IRS sent Grable notice of the seizure by certified mail, but Grable contended that the statute required personal service of the notice.
-- Grable relied on a federal statute to establish that the seizure and sale of the property were invalid, and that Grable, not Darue, was therefore still the rightful owner.
+- Grable argued that failure to satisfy the federal statutory notice requirement rendered the sale of the property to Darue invalid.
+- Darue argued that, since Grable did receive actual notice of the seizure and sale, but failed to exercise its [statutory right to redeem the property](https://www.law.cornell.edu/uscode/text/26/6337) within 180 days of the sale, its purchase of the property was valid.
-- Grable’s right to relief under state law thus depended on the construction and applicability of federal law (i.e. the statute governing property seizures by the IRS)
+- Grable’s right to relief under state law thus depended on the construction and applicability of federal law (i.e. whether service of the IRS notice by certified mail satisfied the federal statute the lack of notice in the form specified by federal law rendered the sale of the property void).

 #### Not Essential